SisoroT/dotfiles/README.md

 </p>

 ## Software
 These are my arch linux configuration files.
-Some of the important software in use are:
+Some of the important software in use:

 - [bspwm](https://github.com/baskerville/bspwm) - tiling window manager
 - [neovim](https://github.com/neovim/neovim) - text editor